fal-ai/jaffle_shop_with_fal/README.md

 We are tasked to understand what kind of jaffles we make the most money from.

 So we decided to run a [clustering algorithm](https://github.com/fal-ai/jaffle_shop_with_fal/blob/main/clustering.py) to separate the orders into 3 different clusters and then to calculate all the [revenue for each cluster](https://github.com/fal-ai/jaffle_shop_with_fal/blob/main/models/cluster_stats.sql).
+Once our clustering algorithm is done, we want to send a notification to a Slack channel notifying our team that the results are ready for viewing.

-[Fal](https://github.com/fal-ai/fal) is the perfect tool for the task at hand, by using the [`fal flow`](https://blog.fal.ai/python-or-sql-why-not-both/) command, we can run our clustering python script in the middle of 2 dbt models.
+The [fal](https://github.com/fal-ai/fal) + [dbt-fal](https://github.com/fal-ai/fal/tree/main/adapter) combination is the perfect tool for the task at hand:

+- Using the `dbt-fal` adapter, we can iterate on and ship our clustering algorithm written in Python with any datawarehouse **right within our dbt project.**

+- Using the `fal flow` CLI command, we can send a Slack notification to notify our team.

+With this combo, you won't to leave your dbt project while still bringing more capabilities to your stack.

 ### Installing Instructions:

-1. Install fal
+1. Install `fal` and `dbt-fal`

 ```
-$ pip install fal
+$ pip install fal dbt-fal[duckdb, postgres, redshift, bigquery]
+# Add your favorite adapter here
 ```

-2. Install KModes to run the clustering script.
+2. Install the data science libraries to run the clustering script.

 ```
 $ pip install kmodes convertdate pystan prophet plotly kaleido